Drumshadow/GamingFrameworks/README.md

         - The purpose of the input
         - If the purpose is to move, the speed you want the object to move at
-        - If the purpose is to play sound, the file path of the sound file you wish to play
+        - If the purpose is to play sound, the file path of the sound file you wish to play Edit/Add/Remove Objects
+        - The game will look in a .ini file called objects.ini, this is where it is looking for everything from how inputs are done to what objects, wven where they are.
+        - To add an object simply type in everything need for the object, here is an example below [object0] name=player sprPath=./sprites/friend.png collide=true fear=false weight=1.0 tv=10
+        jump=0.0
+        boxType=0
+        x=200.0
+        y=1000.0
+        - To edit an object you just edit the information important to it within the .ini file
+        - To remove an object just delete the information for it from the .ini Exmaple on how to edit the player object
+    1) Step one is to run the game.
+    2) Step two is to then press "P"
+        - Once "P" is pressed the geame will be ready to update upon pressing "O"
+    3) Go into the .ini file and find the line that says "sprPath=./sprites/friend.png" and change it to the following "sprPath=./sprites/foe.png".
+Now your sprite will be changed!

 # User's Guide
 Here are the steps to play!